 Additionally, the Journal of Health Psychology conducted an analysis correlating the prevalence of post-traumatic stress disorder (PTSD) in parents of children with a chronic illness.
 Overall, the data showed that 23% of parents met the criteria for PTSD following an extended Pediatric Intensive Care Unit (PICU) hospitalization.
-Furthermore, parents of medically complex children live in a state of hyper-vigilance, meaning they are in a state of increase alertness.
+Furthermore, parents of medically complex children live in a state of hyper-vigilance, meaning they are in a state of increased alertness.
 In summary, the fight or flight response becomes their active defense system.

 Symptoms of Post-Traumatic Stress Disorder:

 When most think about post-traumatic stress disorder (PTSD), combat soldiers usually come first to mind.
-However, these last two challenging years of my life has brought me greater insight into the disorder.
+However, these last two challenging years of my life have brought me greater insight into the disorder.
 According to the Anxiety and Depression Association of America (ADAA), PTSD can include some of the following symptoms;

 - Usually, PTSD is related to recurring flashbacks or nightmares causing them to repeatedly relive the trauma.

 - Severe distress is evident when an individual is reminded of the trauma.
-Triggers are included but not limited to words, objects, situations and more.
+Triggers are included but not limited to words, objects, situations, and more.

 - Hyper-vigilance and being easily frightened are one of many symptoms that cause disruptions in daily routines.